 Let’s get started with my reflection: Continue reading Being a #BLACKandSTEM Woman Twitter Chat Reflection

-If you are new to my blog I am a toxicologist and have many interests.
+If you are new to Mademoiselle Scientist, welcome.
+I am a toxicologist and have many interests.
 Currently, I am science writer and communicator.
-I am exploring career options of vaccine research and STEM education.
+I am exploring career options of vaccine development research, science communication and STEM education.
 Very different STEM pathways, but very interesting to me.
-Now, that you know a bit more about me let’s get started with my reflection of the #ECRChat hosted by Science Mentor:

 Main Points from the How to Develop a Career Exit Strategy #ECRChat Hosted by Science Mentor: Continue reading Career Exit Strategy Reflection of the #ECRChat hosted by Science Mentor

 For the past few months I have been hearing a lot about alternative science research careers, specifically science policy, patent law, science communication and science journalism.
-About a month and a half ago I attended the Association of Women in Science (AWIS) Career Panel on Science Policy and Education hosted by the AWIS-Baltimore.
-This was a career panel of women in different policy and education positions.
+Recently, I attended the Association of Women in Science (AWIS) Career Panel on Science Policy and Education hosted by the AWIS-Baltimore.

 Science policy is the branch of public policy that is the bridge between science and the public.
 It involves scientific issues, education, advocacy and everything else that goes into science policy.
 A balance of writing, communication, and oral skills are key skills to have in a science policy position.